sourcegraph/about/handbook/people-ops/hiring.md

 1. Other details about options: These are covered in the employment paperwork you will receive.
 1. What is the current runway and the monthly burn rate?
 How much cash does the company have in the bank?

-Hiring managers: Until we have a standardized process for all hiring managers to answer these questions with the latest numbers, please pass these questions from candidates to the CEO instead of answering them yourself (except for questions answered inline above).
+Hiring managers: Until we have a standardized process for all hiring managers to answer these questions with the latest numbers, please pass these questions from candidates to the CEO or VP Business instead of answering them yourself (except for questions answered inline above).